So you survived their junior year of high school–congratulations, mom!

 “I think I’m quite ready for another adventure.” – Bilbo Baggins

-It’s Okay To Miss Them Already
+It’s Okay To Miss Them Before They Are Gone

 As your kid gets closer to leaving, you’re probably going to see less of them.